return-STEM/programming-guides/guide/introcpp/conditionals.md

 ``false && (true || true)``

 This evaluates to `false` because this time we first evaluate `true || true` which turns into `true`, but then `false && true` evaluates to `false`.

+%%TODO mention that even though this order exists, for more readable code, we recommend explicit parenthesis%%

 # Nested `if` statements